Hirtshals Port 1Hirtshals , Dānija

 The port’s role in Denmark’s economy

-Denmark also aims to have Hirtshals Port become a Scandinavian turntable for cargo transport and a significant player in the Danish sector for services to offshore and maritime industries.
+Denmark also aims to have Hirtshals Port in webcam, become a Scandinavian turntable for cargo transport and a significant player in the Danish sector for services to offshore and maritime industries.
 There is no doubt that this critical port contributes significantly to Denmark’s economy.
 This port that is manned 24 hours per day, much like the Hirtshals live cam, transports cargo such as food, clothes and raw materials for industry.
-Much of the maritime traffic carrying goods to different ports in Europe are served by the Hirtshals Port.
+Much of the maritime traffic carrying goods to different ports in Europe are served by the Hirtshals Port online.

 Facts about the port